willsigmon/songboard/README.md

 ---

 ## 📸 Share-ready assets
-- Upload `docs/social-preview.png` as the GitHub social preview (Settings → General → Social preview) and reuse it anywhere you share Songboard.
+- Upload `docs/social-preview.png` as the GitHub social preview (Settings → General → Social preview) and bring the same image to your social launch.
-- Suggested caption: *“Songboard auto-turns every music link I copy into a universal Song.link URL.
-One click, every streaming service.
-Grab it here → https://github.com/willsigmon/songboard.”*
+- Suggested caption: *Songboard instantly turns every music link I copy into a universal Song.link page.
+One copy, every streaming service. https://github.com/willsigmon/songboard*
-- Want motion?
-Drop a 5–10 second screen recording into `docs/` and link it from the README or your post.
+- Demonstration clips or GIFs live well inside `docs/`—link them from the README or your announcement post.

 ---